 Do You Get Cleaner In A Hot Or Cold Shower?

 You can get equally clean in both hot and cold showers.
-The water’s temperature doesn’t affect your body’s cleanliness; it’s the soap and scrubbing action that removes dirt and bacteria.
+The water’s temperature doesn’t affect your body’s cleanliness; the soap and scrubbing action removes dirt and bacteria.

 Is Distilled Vinegar The Same As Cleaning Vinegar?